-This can comprise multiple-layered products, or particulates like cheese in which texture varies from one point to the next point.
-Firmness-enabling particulates in fruited cheese is one application of multiple point analysis.
+This can comprise multiple-layered products or particulates like cheese in which texture varies from one point to the next point.
+Firmness-enabling particulates in fruited cheese are one application of multiple point analysis.

 Figure 6.
 Multiple point penetration test of a dairy product

 In shear testing (Figure 7), wires and blades are used to slice samples, and their cross-sections can then be studied in detail.
 These wires and blades mimic the action applied by incisor teeth.
 Properties such as toughness, tenderness, and bite strength are evaluated.
 The difference in product texture is quantified by slicing through the entire sample.
 When considering the viability of products like cheese for machining purposes, this test provides an indicator of shredability.

 Figure 7.
 Shear test on a dairy product

 Shear testing can be used to determine the firmness of butter in accordance with ISO standard 16305, and also to assess the fracture characteristics of hard cheese to judge its slicing or grating hardness.